This post may contain affiliate links. Please read my disclosure policy.

 - Allow the burgers to rest for about 10 minutes before serving so the juices have time to settle down.

 These Marinated Burgers are good enough to eat without condiment camouflage.

-We used a mild provolone cheese on these burgers but any of your favorites will work well.
-I like a little mayo and ketchup on my burgers, a fresh slice of ripe tomato and crisp lettuce just seals the deal.
-Fries and pickles on the side and we are good to go!
+We use a mild provolone or Monterey Jack cheese on these burgers but any will work well.
+I like a little mayonnaise, ketchup, tomato, onions and crisp lettuce on my burgers.
+Add a few fries or chips and pickles on the side and we’re good to go!

-- 1 tablespoon brown sugar
+- 1 tablespoon brown sugar packed

 - 2 tablespoons balsamic vinegar

 - 1 teaspoon seasoned salt like Montreal Steak